 Pricing

 Airtable has a free version that includes basic collaboration tools and up to 1,000 records per base.
-Paid plans range between $20 to $45 per user per month and offer more storage, automation, and advanced integrations.
+Paid plans range from $20 to $45 per user per month and offer more storage, automation, and advanced integrations.

 The bottom line